top of page

 • Long-held authority is questioned by design

+You may say you want empowerment.
+But when decisions come back “wrong,” you step in.
 Not because teams failed.But because your status was silently challenged.
 Status threat produces control behavior.Control behavior destroys empowerment.
 This is where most transformations quietly die.

 CERTAINTY: “I am accountable for outcomes I can’t fully predict.”